adamaguilera/adamaguilera.github.io/blog/on-demand-server.md

 ---
-title: Building a Cost-Effective, High-Availability Game Server on AWS (and Why Common Solutions Fall Short)
+title: Hosting a Minecraft Server on AWS
 date: September 15, 2024
-summary: In Minecraft, the allure of a persistent, shared world with friends is undeniable.
-But when it comes to hosting, striking the right balance between availability, performance, cost, and ease of management can be a surprisingly tricky endeavor.
+summary: How to set up a low effort, highly available, low cost Minecraft server for your friends to play on.
 ---
-# Building a Cost-Effective, High-Availability Game Server on AWS (and Why Common Solutions Fall Short)
+# Hosting a Minecraft Server on AWS
 *September 15, 2024*

-In Minecraft, the allure of a persistent, shared world with friends is undeniable.
-But when it comes to hosting, striking the right balance between availability, performance, cost, and ease of management can be a surprisingly tricky endeavor.

-Let's dissect why common solutions often miss the mark and then dive into a more robust, cloud-native approach.

-## The Pitfalls of Common Minecraft Server Hosting Solutions

-### 1. Self-Hosting: The Lure of Free, the Reality of Frustration

-The most immediate thought for many is to self-host on a personal computer or even a Raspberry Pi.
-The initial appeal is obvious: it's "free."
-However, this seemingly simple approach quickly unravels when faced with the realities of long-term hosting:

-* **Unreliable Availability:** Leaving a personal computer online 24/7 is not only inefficient but also prone to interruptions.
-After a few weeks of daily play, interest may wane, and the host's machine will inevitably be shut down.
-Months later, reviving the server requires direct intervention from the original host, creating friction for spontaneous play sessions.
-* **Subpar Performance:** While a high-end gaming PC might offer decent performance, the friction of running a server in the background often leads to using older, less powerful laptops.
-This sacrifices server performance, leading to lag and a less enjoyable experience for players.
-* **Geographical Latency:** If the host is on the East or West Coast, friends on the opposite side of the country will experience significantly higher latency compared to a cloud host strategically placed in the Midwest.

-### 2. Third-Party Hosting and Minecraft Realms: Convenience at a Premium

-Dedicated Minecraft hosting providers and Minecraft Realms offer excellent availability and generally good performance.
-They handle the technical complexities, allowing you to focus on playing.
-However, their primary drawback is cost:

-* **Fixed Monthly Fees:** These services typically charge a fixed monthly fee, regardless of actual server usage.
-If your friends are inactive for a month, you're still paying the same amount.
-Ideally, cost should scale directly with usage to maximize value.

-## Designing a Smarter AWS Solution: The Cost-Effective, On-Demand Game Server

-Given the limitations of the above, I sought to leverage the power and flexibility of AWS to build a game server solution that prioritizes:

-* **Maximizing Availability:** Friends can access the server whenever they want.
-* **Minimizing Costs:** Pay only for what you use, as much as possible.
-* **Decent Server Performance:** A smooth and enjoyable gameplay experience.
-* **Minimal Manual Management and Maintenance:** Automate as much as possible.

-My solution hinges on the ability to dynamically manage an EC2 instance, turning it on and off based on demand, and ensuring seamless access for friends.
+It’s that time of year again.
+Your friends run out of things to do and someone throws out the idea to play Minecraft.
+If you are like me, you have the last five servers saved somewhere in your computer but they are from a year ago.
+Outdated version, new router to port-forward, new IP address to share.
+My friends don't miss the opportunity to remind me about the latency between New York and California.

+Although Minecraft Realms and third party hosting services have gotten incredibly cheap, the lack of total control to add mods, use optimized servers like PaperMC, or even assigning a fixed server URL are serious pains.
+Having to agree to a monthly subscription that makes me responsible for killing the server breaks the camel's back.

+I decided to find a way to set up a server with three priorities:
+- No subscriptions
+- Available at all times
+- Performant

+This started my investigation into hosting a game server on AWS.

-### The Core Concept: EC2 with Usage-Based Billing
+## EC2 with Usage-Based Billing

-At its heart, the server runs on an AWS EC2 instance.
-The key to cost optimization here lies in understanding how EC2 instances are billed: you are not charged for a stopped EC2 instance.
-This means the server is configured to shut down when not in use, drastically reducing costs compared to a continuously running instance.
+The server runs on an AWS EC2 instance.
+The key to cost optimization lies in understanding how EC2 instances are billed.
+You are not charged for a stopped EC2 instance.
+We can configure the server to shut down when not in use, drastically reducing idle time costs.
+A simple CloudWatch alarm on the EC2 instance monitoring network activity suffices.
+If no network packets are detected for a defined period of time (e.g. 30 minutes), the alarm triggers an action to stop the EC2 instance.
+When the last person disconnects from the server, it'll automatically shut down.

-To achieve this, I implemented a simple yet effective mechanism:

-* **Inactivity Detection and Shutdown:** CloudWatch alarms on the EC2 instance monitor network activity.
-If no network packets are detected for a defined period (e.g., 30 minutes), the alarm triggers an action to stop the EC2 instance.
-This directly links EC2 costs to actual server usage.

-### The Challenge of Access: On-Demand Power-Up
+## On-Demand Power-Up

-A stopped server is, by definition, offline.
-The real trick is letting friends power it on themselves without needing AWS console access.

-#### 1. The Serverless "On" Switch: AWS Lambda

-A very simple Lambda function that tells AWS to start a specific EC2 instance when triggered.

-#### 2. User-Friendly Activation: Discord Slash Commands

-Getting friends to trigger this Lambda function is where Discord comes in.
-My friends belong to the same private discord server which solves both security and accessibility.
-Historically, Discord bots are hosted on a server running 24/7 to process messages, which goes against my goal of minimizing costs.
-Thankfully, Discord's Slash Commands changed everything.
+A stopped server is useless to my friends.
+We need to create a switch that can turn on the server.
+A simple Lambda function is capable of starting an EC2 instance and costs practically nothing.
+The problem is, my friends can’t do anything with this Lambda.
+A simple button on a website can remove the complexity of a CURL request, but I’m not so confident about exposing this endpoint to the public.

-Instead of hosting a bot, a slash command (like `/start-minecraft`) can be registered directly with Discord's API.
-When a user types this command in a Discord channel, Discord sends a secure request to an Amazon API Gateway endpoint.
-This API Gateway acts as a secure front door, receiving the Discord request and passing it to the Lambda function.
-The Lambda then processes the command, starts the EC2 instance, and can even send a confirmation message back to Discord.
+After some thought, I realized all of my friends are already in a private server on Discord.
+A [Discord slash command](https://support-apps.discord.com/hc/en-us/articles/26501837786775-Slash-Commands-FAQ) is a great way to address both security and accessibility.
+A /start-minecraft command can be registered directly with Discord’s API.
+When a user types the command, Discord will send a secure request to Amazon API Gateway which triggers the Lambda function to start the server.

-This setup makes a discord "bot" incredibly lean with no idle server racking up charges.

 For a deeper dive into setting up a Discord bot with AWS Lambda and API Gateway for slash commands, this README is a great resource: [AWS Lambda Discord Bot](https://github.com/ker0olos/aws-lambda-discord-bot).

 ### The IPv4 Problem and the IPv6 Solution

-A crucial hurdle in hosting game servers is IP addresses.
+A crucial hurdle in hosting game servers is the IP address.
 When an EC2 instance is stopped and then restarted, it receives a new public IPv4 address.
-This means players would constantly have to update their Minecraft client with the new server IP, which is a major usability pain point.
+This makes it difficult to reliably save a server to your game client.

-* **The Elastic IP (IPv4) Conundrum:** AWS offers Elastic IPs (EIPs) for IPv4, which are static public IP addresses that can be associated with an EC2 instance.
-This seems like the perfect solution.
-However, there's a catch: Elastic IP addresses for IPv4 incur a static fee if they are not associated with a running EC2 instance.
-Due to the limited global supply of IPv4 addresses, AWS charges for unused EIPs to encourage efficient allocation.
-This goes against the "minimize costs" goal if the server is frequently stopped.
+AWS offers Elastic IPs (EIPs) for IPv4, which are static public IP addresses that can be associated with an EC2 instance.
+This is a perfect solution except EIPs incur a static fee if they are not associated with a running EC2 instance.
+A great workaround is to rely on an IPv6 address which does not have the same fees due to its 340 undecillion total number of addresses.

-* **The IPv6 Advantage: Free Static IPs:** This is where IPv6 comes to the rescue!
-Unlike IPv4, which is nearing exhaustion, IPv6 offers an astronomically larger address space.
-This abundance means that AWS does not charge for Elastic IP addresses for IPv6, regardless of whether they are associated with a running instance.

-To leverage this, both the AWS network gateway and EC2 instance can be configured to only support IPv6.
-Here's a simplified explanation of how it works:
+To leverage this free workaround, both AWS network gateway and EC2 instance have to be configured to only support IPv6:

 * **VPC with IPv6 CIDR:** Virtual Private Cloud (VPC) needs to have an associated IPv6 CIDR block.
 * **Subnet with IPv6 CIDR:** The subnet containing the EC2 instance also needs an IPv6 CIDR block.